azure-ad-b2c/samples/policies/encrypted-profile/README.md

 </TechnicalProfile>
 ```

 At the end of the signin UserJourney, there is a orchestration step that decrypts the additional attributes, like displayName, since you want these attributes in clear text in the JWT token.
 To keep it simple in this sample, it is the same Azure Function that has the responsibility of also decrypting values and the REST API is passed a flag `restApiOperation` to signal if it is encryption or decryption it should perform.
-Also note that the Azure Function doesn't really implement any encryption worth mentioning.
-It only transforms strings to base64 and back.
-You have to implement real encryption.

 ```xml
 <!-- the next step is only executed during Signin.
 It decrypts displayName, etc, so you can get them in clear text in the JWT -->